In this Article...quick links

 And, from people who started their careers during lockdown, ‘How do I present in person – I’ve never done this at work before?’

-So this post will give you a checklist of valuable, and simple-to-implement, tips to help you lift your game in the in-person meeting world.
+So this post will give you a checklist of valuable, and simple-to-implement, tips for transferring from online to in-person presenting; helping you lift your game in the in-person meeting world.
 We’ll give you the tools to come across as confident, comfortable and impactful ‘in the room’, and share with you how to engage and manage a face-to-face audience.

 It’s worth reminding ourselves first of some of the key differences between presenting in person and presenting online.
 Aside from the obvious technical aspects, there are five main areas.
 They relate to: